MFrackowiak/mf-simple-calendar/README.md

 ## Design assumptions

 * Only backend is implemented with appropriate API.
-* Date/time is saved in database in utc timezone.
+* Date/time is saved in database in UTC timezone.
 Timezone info is saved additionally.
 * Calendar colors are from CSS3/SVG named colors.
-* All-day events span the whole day in their timezone; the day of the event is displayed differently if time difference is higher than 12 hours.
+* All-day events span the whole day in their timezone; the day of the event is displayed differently if time difference is greater than 12 hours.
 * Event owner (creator) is automatically invited to his/her event.
 * Event owner can't edit his/her invite, can only perform general event edits.
 * There can be only one event owner.
 * Only users with edit-permission on event calendar can send invitations.
-* Only users with read-permission on event calendar or invited to event can see list of its guests.
+* Only users with at least read-permission on event calendar or invited to an event can see list of its guests.
 * Only calendar owner can share it further.
-* Assumed simplification - app only operate with integer utc timezone offsets.
+* Assumed simplification - app only operate with integer UTC timezone offsets.

 ## App design